-Rather than limiting yourself to therapists available within a certain location, there are hundreds of therapists across the UK and globally who you can connect with via video chat for online depression counselling, relationship counselling and more.
-This means that, if there are not therapists near enough for you to meet in person, you can still access professional help online.
+Rather than limiting yourself to therapists available within a certain location, there are hundreds of therapists across the UK and globally who you can connect with via video call for online depression counselling, relationship counselling, trauma counselling and more.
+This means that, if there are not any therapists near enough for you to meet in person, you can still access professional help online.

 The opportunity to talk to a therapist online also means that you may be better able to find a therapist who is specialised in the specific approach you would like or the issue you would like to talk about, instead of being limited to the counsellors and psychologists in your area.

-Although many are skeptical about online counselling, there have been studies published that advocate its benefits, including patients reporting ‘high levels of satisfaction’ in a review by The World Journal of Psychiatry and a study published in the Canadian Medical Association Journal, which found that online CBT (cognitive behavioural therapy) effectively reduced symptoms of depression and other mental health issues amongst participants.
+Although many are sceptical about online counselling, there have been studies published that advocate its benefits, including patients reporting ‘high levels of satisfaction’ in a review by The World Journal of Psychiatry and a study published in the Canadian Medical Association Journal, which found that online CBT (Cognitive Behavioural Therapy) effectively reduced symptoms of depression and other mental health issues amongst participants.

 If you live in a small town or neighbourhood, you may be worried that you will run into your therapist outside of your therapy session, or that you may be connected to your therapist through other acquaintances.
 In this case, scheduling an online counselling session with a therapist who lives in a different location may give you more peace of mind.